-YoWangdu’s Yolanda O’Bannon, shares with you her first impressions of Lhasa’s most sacred temple.
+YoWangdu’s Yolanda O’Bannon, shares with you her first impressions of the Jokhang, Lhasa’s most sacred temple.

 The Tsuglakhang, also known as the Jokhang, because it houses the Jowo Rinpoche statue, is probably the wildest, most beautiful place in Lhasa, and that’s with some pretty fierce competition.